 The good news:

-- Working While on Claim: Your employees will now be able to work while receiving their employment insurance (EI) benefits, which is especially helpful to those looking to progressively return to work.
+- Working While on Claim: Your employees are now able to work while receiving their employment insurance (EI) benefits, which is especially helpful to those looking to progressively return to work.

-- Better customer service: The government will be taking a close look at the phone and online services for the Canada Revenue Agency, the Canadian Border Services Agency, and the EI program with the goal of making them better for your business.
+- Better customer service: The government is taking a close look at the phone and online services for the Canada Revenue Agency, the Canadian Border Services Agency, and the EI program with the goal of making them better for your business.

 - Red tape and paper burden: The government knows it has to do more to reduce red tape for your business.
-It will be looking to make regulatory reforms aimed at improving business growth and innovation.
+It has promised to look to make regulatory reforms aimed at improving business growth and innovation.

-- Women entrepreneurs: If you’re a female business owner, there’s a lot for you in this budget, including measures aimed at improving your access to capital.
+- Women entrepreneurs: If you’re a female business owner, there was a lot for you in the 2018 budget, including measures aimed at improving your access to capital.